 FDA Warnings About Mirena IUD Marketing

-In April 2009, the FDA warned Bayer and the public about the company’s misleading representation of the Mirena IUD’s efficacy.
-Bayer’s initial marketing failed to indicate that Mirena should only be used for up to five years before replacement, implying the IUD could be used indefinitely.
+In April 2009, the FDA warned Bayer and the public about the company's misleading Mirena marketing.
+Mirena should only be used for up to five years before replacement.
+However, Bayer's marketing did not include this information.
+Instead, the initial marketing implied the IUD could be used indefinitely.
 Bayer also failed to state that Mirena was primarily recommended for women who already had at least one child.

 - Designed, produced, and knowingly sold a defective product